gedeschaines/cartwheel-3d-linux/wiki/GettingStarted-Linux.md

 * libgsl-dev
 * libgslcblas0

-Additionally, the `python-opengl` package is required to run the Basic Editor and `ffmpeg` is used to combine a sequence of saved screenshot BMP image files into a MP4 video file (see [bmptomp4](../tools/bmptomp4) shell script).
+Additionally, `python-wxgtk3.0` and `python-opengl` packages are required to run the Basic Editor and `ffmpeg` is used to combine a sequence of saved screenshot BMP image files into a MP4 video file (see [bmptomp4](../tools/bmptomp4) shell script).

 **Important!** The project creates shared libraries and Python library interface modules in `$CW3D_HOME/lib/[Release|Debug]`.
 You will therefore need to add those directories to your LD_LIBRARY_PATH and PYTHONPATH environment variables as is done in the `start_*` shell scripts if you intend to execute the Basic Editor or other cartwheel-3d Python scripts external to the `start_*` scripts or Spyder-IDE.